wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 in general.

 MWCAS provides a set of interface for users to add, remove, and update CAS entries.
 Every MWCAS instance is represented by a descriptor, which contains the metadata for performing the MWCAS operation.
-The paper suggest that descriptors be stored in a known location on the NVM, such that they can be found after the crash.
+The paper suggests that descriptors be stored in a known location on the NVM, such that they can be found after the crash.
 MWCAS entries are partitioned between threads, such that threads do not need to synchronize when they need one.
 A MWCAS entry consists of a status word representing the current state of the operation, and an array of entries for storing metadata.
 MWCAS metadata includes the address of the